Is It Safe to Travel to Kenya in 2026?

 Familieshigh

-Families with children face significant risks from crime and limited healthcare access, particularly in areas where violent crime is common and medical facilities may be inadequate.
+Families traveling with children face significant risks from crime and limited healthcare access, particularly outside major cities where pediatric care is scarce.

 Remote Workersmoderate